beyondmayOwO/sentiment-analysis/README.md

 - If there is no input, it will displays 'Empty input'

 ## What I Learned
-- Created an AI based sentiment analysis application using Watson NLP embedded libraries.
+- Created an AI based sentiment analysis application using Watson NLU API.
-- Formatted the output received from the Watson NLP library function to extract relevant information from it.
+- Formatted the output received from the Watson NLU API to extract relevant information from it.
 - Packaged the application and made it importable to any python code for usage.
 - Ran unit tests on the application and checked the validity of its outputs for different inputs.
 - Deployed the application using Flask framework.